 - Bestiality Is Depraved: One possible interpretation of "Fine Time", which features seductive lyrics seemingly addressing a girl, but ends with the distant sound of bleating sheep.

-- Broken Record: The words "the past doesn't matter" are repeated for quite a long time during the middle of "Fine Time".
+- Broken Record: A sampled, processed recording of a voice uttering "the past doesn't matter" is repeated for quite a long time during the middle of "Fine Time".

 - Color Motif: Purple, brown, and white.